 This programme provides you with practical tools for understanding patient needs and preferences, developing a marketing plan, building your healthcare brand and growing revenues.

-Our flagship programme for mid-level healthcare leaders: built around the core strategic management disciplines and designed to prepare you for more senior roles where you will lead people who manage others.
+Our flagship programme for high-potential healthcare leaders: built around the core strategic management disciplines and designed to prepare you for more senior roles and greater responsibilities.

 September 8, 2022